The most eco-friendly Christmas tree is one that lasts for years. Here’s how to choose, decorate, and care for a living tree

 - Limit its time inside.
 Display the tree indoors no longer than 10 days, keeping it away from heater vents, fireplaces, and drafts.

 - Water regularly.
-The easiest method: Place ice cubes atop the soil.
+The easiest method for live Christmas trees: Place ice cubes atop the soil.
 As they melt, they slowly release water, which is gradually absorbed by the roots.

 - Take it outside.
 Most trees can live outdoors for several years in large containers.
 Water regularly, when the top 2 inches of soil are dry.
 When new growth starts in spring, feed with a granular, controlled-release fertilizer.